 Week 15 - Weekly Workout for week 15 (available to subscribers only)

-As of Tuesday, January 17, 2017 there are only 15 Weekly Workouts but the intention is to produce more in the near future.
-The Workouts for week six onwards will be available to Transum subscribers only.
+There are 25 Weekly Workouts and the Workouts for week six onwards are available to Transum subscribers only.

 Using a printable mark sheet to record progress through the Weekly Workouts is recommended.